max-tang/Library.App/readme.md

 The Library.App has 2 main top level folders holding 2 subsystems.
 The `Domain` folder contains business logic, while `ConsoleApp` folder contains the presentation layer of the Application.

 Instead of a layered structure, the `Domain` folder is designed to use a vertical slice pattern.
-Code components related to a business feature are grouped together, so that changes to one feature will have minimal impact to ohter features.
+Code components related to a business feature are grouped together, so that changes to one feature will have minimal impact on ohter features.

 ```
 -------Library.App